lohanidamodar/redis-hack-urlshortner/README.md

 3. Visit the provided link in your browser, you should see the home page

+### Environment Variables

+- Server
+    - APP_PORT: port to be used by web server, default is 8000
+    - APP_BASE_URL: If you want to provide different base URL for your server that will be used to construct short URL, default is empty.
+Will automatically use the server's deployment Url if not provided
+    - APP_REDIS_URL: Redis connection string in the format `redis://....`.
+It is required to successfully connect to redis
+    - APP_ENV: Environment of the app, default is production
+- Client
+    - APP_SERVER_BASE_URL: Base URL of the server.
+It is required for client to be able to access the server

 ## Deployment

 To make deploys work, you need to create free account on [Redis Cloud](https://redis.info/try-free-dev-to)